 Never use a puncture-repairing agent in a flat tire.
 If used, you will have to replace the tire pressure sensor.
 Have the flat tire repaired by your dealer as soon as possible.

-Recommended Tire Pressures The following chart shows the
+Recommended Tire Pressures

 The following chart shows the recommended cold tire pressures for most normal and high-speed driving conditions.